mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-04-06-AGI-Safety-Summary-Part-2.md

 <img src="/assets/2021-christiano-alignment-map.jpeg" alt="ChristianoMap" width="1024" class="center"/>

-# Week 5: Adversarial techniques for scalable oversight
+# Week 5: Adversarial techniques for scalable oversight 👾

-# Week 6: Interpretability
+# Week 6: Interpretability 🔍

-# Week 7: Governance
+# Week 7: Governance 🏛️

-# Links to Part 2 Materials
+# Links to Part 2 Materials [~7 hours] 🔗

 _I made a [Spotify Playlist](https://open.spotify.com/playlist/4RV5q7Z49XZflV38NoahF5?si=2567ed53d3944784) for the 2022 iteration of the Program with **some** of the readings that should be viewed as supplemental and not as a substitution.
 Lastly, I add in optional readings that I personally view as important enough to be included here & would recommend._

-## Materials for Week 4: Task decomposition for scalable oversight
+## Materials for Week 4: Task decomposition for scalable oversight [~110 minutes]
 - [[Video] AI Alignment Landscape (2020) by Paul Christiano](https://forum.effectivealtruism.org/posts/63stBTw3WAW6k45dY/paul-christiano-current-work-in-ai-alignment)
 - [Measuring Progress on Scalable Oversight for Large Language Models (2022) by Samuel Bowman](https://ar5iv.labs.arxiv.org/html/2211.03540)
 - [Learning Complex Goals with Iterated Amplification (2018) by Paul Christiano and Dario Amodei](https://openai.com/blog/amplifying-ai-training/)